dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/statements/copy.md

 >
 > The CSV format has no standard way to distinguish a NULL value from an empty string.
 You can use `FORCE_NOT_NULL` to prevent `NULL` input comparisons for specific columns.
 >
 > In CSV format, all characters are significant.
 A quoted value surrounded by white space, or any characters other than `DELIMITER`, will include those characters.
 This can cause errors if you import data from a system that pads CSV lines with white space out to some fixed width.
-If such a situation arises you might need to preprocess the CSV file to remove the trailing white space, before importing the data into DuckDB.
+If such a situation arises you might need to preprocess the CSV file to remove the trailing white space, before importing the data into dataminer.